9 Tips On How To Totally Crush Writer’s Block

 The good news is that writer’s doubt can be overcome.

-I’ve written a book about writer’s doubt, detailing how I’ve learned to overcome it and how you can, too.
+I’ve written a book about Writer’s Doubt, detailing how I’ve learned to overcome it and how you can, too.
 I’ve been working on the book for three years and it is the most ambitious and audacious work I’ve done to date.
-I have not settled on a publication date yet, but it will be sometime between March and May.
+Consider reading it.

 9 Tips On How To CRUSH Writer’s Block

 1. Admit you get stuck from time to time.